 Can’t find something?

-According to the March 2025 survey of Századvég Konjunktúrakutató, households’ economic expectations improved by 1.4 index points, while business economic sentiment deteriorated by 3.0 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, strengthened to -16.1, while the business index weakened to -15.8.
-In the March survey, the most positive change in household and business sentiment was seen regarding the exchange rate of the forint.
+According to the February 2026 survey by Századvég Konjunktúrakutató, economic expectations of households improved (up +1.4 index points), while the economic sentiment of companies showed a slight positive shift (+0.1 index points) from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, strengthened to -5.4, while the business index to -9.8.
+The last time we measured a more favourable household prosperity index was 47 months ago.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.